Madejski Stadium: Transport

 On Reading match days, the stadium is served by a network of special bus services provided by Reading Buses and Stagecoach Buses.
 Two of these (Reading Buses F1 and F2) provide regular shuttle services from Reading railway station and from a park and ride site at Shinfield Park respectively.
 Fourteen further Reading Bus services provide links from various Reading suburbs and nearby towns and villages, including Newbury and Henley on Thames.
 Stagecoach services provide links from Basingstoke, Farnborough, Wokingham and Bracknell.

 When no matches are taking place, the stadium can be reached from Reading town centre using Reading Buses Greenwave services.

-The planned Green Park railway station, which will serve both the stadium and the adjacent Green Park Business Park, is set to open in early 2023.
-The new station will be just under a 1 mi walk from the stadium.
+The stadium is also close to Reading Green Park railway station, which also serves the adjacent Green Park Business Park.
+It is on the Reading–Basingstoke line and opened in May 2023.
+The new station is just under a 1 mi walk from the stadium.